GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Experiments

-We set the size of our input images to be 244$\times$244 and used 100 randomly chosen transformations in the attack.
-During the attack, we first generate 32$\times$32 perturbations and then upsample to the resolution of the input image whenever they have to be added together.
+\textbf{GTSRB Attack Details.} We set the size of our input images to be 244$\times$244.
+During the attack, we generate 32$\times$32 perturbations and then upsample the perturbations to the resolution of the input image when they are added.
+Reducing the dimensionality of the perturbation space makes RGF more efficient~\cite{cheng2018query} and can help encourage blockier perturbations that can be sensed by a camera in the physical-world.

-We classify our objects at stationary positions to test how robust our attacks are to different viewing conditions.
-To examine robustness against geometric changes, we take five pictures of the perturbed stop sign at 14 different locations for a total of 70 pictures.
-To compare against baseline Stop sign accuracy, we also take five pictures of a clean Stop sign at each of the same 14 locations.
-The 14 locations where chosen based on RP2 evaluation~\cite{roadsigns17}.
-To test lighting conditions, we take one set of images in sunny mid-day conditions and one in the evening with less direct sunlight.
+For field testing, we print stickers and place them on a $30" \times 30"$ \texttt{Stop sign} and place it at stationary positions to test how robust our attacks are to different viewing conditions.
+We take five pictures of the perturbed \texttt{Stop sign} at 14 different locations for a total of 70 pictures per set.
+To test lighting conditions, we take one set of images in outdoor light and two sets indoors, one with indoor lights on and one without.
+To compare against baseline \texttt{Stop sign} accuracy, we also take five pictures of a clean \texttt{Stop sign} at each of the same 14 locations.
+The 14 locations where chosen based on RP${}_2$ evaluation~\cite{roadsigns17}.

-To gather crops we use the original author's YOLOv3~\cite{redmon2018yolov3} object detector network trained on MS COCO~\cite{lin2014microsoft} to predict bounding boxes for the stop sign.
-We take the output bounding boxes, crop the sign accordingly, resize to $32 \times 32$, and send to our network for classification.
+To gather crops, we use the original YOLOv3~\cite{redmon2018yolov3} object detector network trained on MS COCO~\cite{lin2014microsoft} to predict bounding boxes for the \texttt{Stop sign}.
+We take the output bounding boxes, crop the sign, resize to $32 \times 32$, and feed through our network for classification.
+Further hyperparameters are specified in Table~\ref{tab:hyper}.

-We generated an example attack that took approximately 9 mins with a boost budget of 20k queries.
-In total with mask generation, it used 123.7k queries.
-It modeled 100 transformations and digitally survived 93\% of those transformations.
-When confirming survivability on 1000 transformations, the attack survived 90\% of transformations.

-\paragraph{\textbf{ALPR Attack Details.}} To attack ALPR systems, we imagine printing a license plate holder sticker to cause the ALPR system to fail to detect your license plate number correctly.
-In this case, we are given a known mask, and could attack with just the boosting stage.
-However, starting from just this point may lead to poor initial survivability, so we now describe how to use multiple rounds of mask generation and boosting to combat this.

-To initialize the border noise, we can fix the border as part of the mask and then start minimizing the inner noise by alternating mask generation and boosting.
-Over time, the perturbation becomes less reliant on inner noise and more so on just the noise in the border.
-Then, we can set the mask to just the border and run a final perturbation boosting stage.

-To test our ALPR attack, we print out the license plate holder stickers and place it on a car and an outdated license plate.
-Note that the license plate was purchased online and does not refer to the authors' actual plates.
-We ran ALPR on stationary pictures of the car taken in an empty parking lot and took five pictures of the car at 5', 10', 15', and 20' away at both 0 and 15 degree angles.
-We generate our attack on a $724 \times 500$ size image.
-The perturbation was generated at $362 \times 250$ and enlarged to fit over the whole image.